How To Work With PDF Scaling Factor in ReportMiner¶

 The Scaling Factor applies to your PDF’s spacing value.
-This option is located within the Report Options.
-The scaling factor depends on the PDF writer that was used to create the file.
+This option is located in the Report Options panel.
+The Scaling Factor depends on the PDF writer that was used to create the file.
 In many cases, PDFs contain different fonts, headers, and footers.
 This is why the scaling may vary considerably in different PDFs.
 These variations are converted into text form based on the software’s standard.
 This includes an equal size font for each character and equal space to allow for proportionate spacing.
 In many cases, these font and header variations used by the PDF writer cause the scaling to look off while converting.
-If this is the case, you can fix it by changing the scaling factor option.
+If this is the case, you can fix it by changing the Scaling Factor option.

-In this example, the scaling factor is adjusted to 3.9.
+2. For this PDF source file, the scaling factor is adjusted to 3.
 You can see that the data in the PDF is now aligned.
-See the image below:

 This concludes using the Scaling Factor option in Astera ReportMiner.